 Leider gibt es für diesen Aussteller kein deutsches Firmenprofil.

 Invia was founded in 2006 by a team of smart card experts.
 Invia’s key members have more than 15 years of experience in the design and test of contact and contactless flash-based smart card products.
 Before joining Invia, they held various positions in smart card divisions of leading multinationals.
-Based in the South of France, Invia’s R&D team comprises 60 security experts, including 15 PhDs.
-Invia is a wholly-owned subsidiary of the Gemalto group since 2013.
+Based in the South of France, Invia’s R&D team comprises 50 security experts, including 15 PhDs.
+Invia is a company of the Thales group since April 2019.

 Invia’s portfolio includes mixed-signal building blocks and cryptographic libraries specifically designed to protect System-on-Chips (SoCs) against security threats - eavesdropping, tampering, counterfeiting, cloning and reverse-engineering - while minimizing the area and power overhead.